snkzt/first-go/README.md

 # first-go-unit-test

 ### WHAT
-- Implement simple log and unit test.
+- Implement simple logging and unit test.
 - Following [this](https://go.dev/doc/code) official doc.
+- This repo is not for users.